stylify/web/content/docs/stylify/compiler.md

 const css = compilationResult.generateCss();
 // If the third parameter is set and if it is true (default) it rewrites selectors
-// only in areas defined in rewriteSelectorsAreas and not in whole content const mangledContent = compiler.rewriteSelectors(content, compilationResult, true);
+// only in areas defined in selectorsAreas and not in whole content const mangledContent = compiler.rewriteSelectors(content, compilationResult, true);
 ```